 A day in the life of a Community Education volunteerVolunteer Experiences / 31 May 2018

-Our Peru Community Education project which located in the town of Huaraz at the foot of the incredible Cordillera Blanca Mountain Range, is an amazing project where volunteers assist the local team in providing educational support to children between the ages of 6 - 16 years old from low income families.
+Our Peru Community Education project, which is located in the town of Huaraz at the foot of the incredible Cordillera Blanca Mountain Range, is an amazing project where volunteers assist the local team in providing educational support to children between the ages of 6 - 16 years old from low income families.

 By volunteering with the team, you are providing support for a project which has deep connections to the local community and it's likely that you will be volunteering alongside local volunteers who attended the school when they were younger!

 Melanie, the fantastic volunteer co-ordinator of the Community Education project, has given us some insight into what a typical day for a volunteer is like: